-Here the term normal noise refers to what you usually hear when the laptop is powering on.
+Here the startup chime refers to what you usually hear when the laptop is powering on.
 You should, therefore, watch out for anything strange.

 If your MacBook Pro is silent and the indicator light is off, it probably means the battery is not charging, and it could need replacing.

-When replacing batteries, whether detachable or non-detachable make sure to check on the serial number as a point of references to match the new product.
+When replacing batteries, whether detachable or non-detachable make sure to check on the serial number as a point of reference to match the new product.